Find Your Perfect School

 CC’s study abroad program is ranked the second-best among all colleges because of the number of different programs and countries.
 Students can have their credits for Spanish courses abroad from a semester program that includes travel to some countries in South America.

-Students who wish to study abroad at the University of Regensburg or the University of Göttingen for a long term should inquire about full scholarships offered to German university students.
+Students who wish to study abroad at the University of Regensburg or the University of Göttingen for the long term should inquire about full scholarships offered to German university students.

 Some academic year block programs also include interesting ones, so feel free to inquire from the educational institution and university faculty about their offerings.

 A liberal arts college is ranked first as the best school for studying abroad, as all of its students complete an overseas experience.

 That’s nothing short of amazing as all of their students have international experiences.
 In Baltimore, Goucher College believes gaining international experience is crucial to every student’s success and future career paths.